stereolabs/zed-sdk/tutorials/tutorial 4 - positional tracking/README.md

 Now that the ZED is opened and the positional tracking enabled, we create a loop to grab and retrieve the camera position.

 The camera position is given by the class sl::Pose.
 This class contains the translation and orientation of the camera, as well as image timestamp and tracking confidence (quality).<br/>
 A pose is always linked to a reference frame.
-The SDK provides two reference frame : REFERENCE_FRAME_WORLD and REFERENCE_FRAME_CAMERA.<br/> It is not the purpose of this tutorial to go into the details of these reference frame.
+The SDK provides two reference frame : REFERENCE_FRAME::WORLD and REFERENCE_FRAME::CAMERA.<br/> It is not the purpose of this tutorial to go into the details of these reference frame.
 Read the documentation for more information.<br/>
 In the example, we get the device position in the World Frame.

 ```c++